 Make catch-up contributions

 Your unused contribution room will determine the amount of catch-up contributions you can make to your RRSP.
 If you're starting late with your retirement savings, you might have a larger amount of unused contribution room.
 Using up this contribution room means you'll be able to save larger amounts on a tax-deferred basis.

 Don't overcontribute to your RRSP

-Starting the month of the over-contribution, the of a 1% tax if you contribute more than your limit plus the $2,000 buffer, so it's important to know exactly how much unused contribution room you have.
+Starting the month of the over-contribution, the CRA imposes a penalty of a 1% tax if you contribute more than your limit plus the $2,000 buffer, so it's important to know exactly how much unused contribution room you have.
 You want to be sure you don't contribute more to your RRSP than you're allowed.

 Life in your 40s looks different than it did in your 20s or 30s.
 You might be juggling parenting, working and being a homeowner.
 Retirement suddenly seems so much closer, but you'll likely work for another 20 years before retiring.
 That's still plenty of time for the power of compounding to work its magic.

 In addition to the steps outlined above, the following are some of the strategies you can apply to start saving for retirement in your 40s:

 Plan for tuition costs

 If you have kids, you know you may have post-secondary expenses down the road.
 Plan ahead by opening a Registered Education Savings Plan (RESP) for your child.
 While you won't get a tax deduction for your RESP contributions, the amounts withdrawn — including investment returns — aren't included in your income.
 Instead, they're included in your child's income as an Educational Assistance Payment (EAP).
 With this in mind, it's always a good idea to check if you're maximizing your RESP contributions.